W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//peter.png)

-this is actually an esoteric programming language called piet, named after the artist Piet Mondrian, we can use an interpreter to execute the script, I used the one linked below, by using it we get the flag:
+this is actually an esoteric programming language called piet, named after the artist Piet Mondrian, we can use an interpreter to execute the script (I linked the one I used in the resources), by doing so we get the flag:

 ![](assets//images//peter_2.png)